bayleeadamoss/zazu/_tutorials/build_a_plugin.md

   icon: 'icon.png',
   homepage: 'https://github.com/tinytacoteam/calculator',
   git: 'git@github.com:tinytacoteam/calculator.git',
-  install: 'npm install',
   // Rest of plugin
 }
 ~~~~

 In this example we have information about who created the plugin and ways to
 discover the repo and the website.
-There is also an `install` step that gets
+We also execute `npm install` for you, if we
-executed after your plugin is downloaded.
+detect a `package.json` in your plugin root.

 We might also want to describe the [blocks](/documentation/blocks/) that make up